Men on Mars : The Reinvention of Atlas Venture

 Alignment with LP's.
 By raising smaller funds we take care of the issue of inflated salaries.
 We also upped our commitment to the fund and I think will up it again over time.
 Some of the partners bought a secondary position in the last fund.
 We want to be in alongside our investors.
 That is all.

 You cannot declare victory in a vacuum.
 To make this happen, we were fortunate that some great talent joined our team, in the form of the best free agent in Boston (Ryan Moore, who backed Where.com and Enpocket), the commercial half of the Wu-Lynch clan in the shape of operator extraordinaire Chris Lynch as well as our homegrown talent Dustin Dolginow.

 We're also looking at a number of juggernauts in we are generally the largest VC shareholder, including bit9, Veracode, Zoopla, Dataxu, Globoforce and others as well as good momentum in returning cash to our LP's in recent years.

 The flywheel is accelerating.

 The bottom line of all this is simple.
 We started playing hoops again every Friday.
-Our passing game is getting pretty good, our drives are forceful, and we’re scoring points.
-When I got home with scratches and a bruised rib, I felt like the luckiest guy in the world.
-I know the boys will kick my ass, but I also know they’ve got my back.
+Our passing game is getting pretty good, our drives are forceful, and we're scoring points.
+When I got home with scratches and a bruised rib, I felt very lucky.

 Now if only we could add a female Indian venture capitalist of the quality of Sonali, we'd even have diversity in the group :-)